List of political scandals in Argentina: Noble siblings case (2016)

 A case concerning the biological identity of Marcela and Felipe Noble Herrera, adoptive daughter and son of Ernestina Herrera de Noble, owner of Grupo Clarín.
 The Grandmothers of the Plaza de Mayo believe them to be children of women who disappeared during the Dirty War, and have requested samples for DNA profiling to compare with their database of victim families.
 Marcela and Felipe rejected the study.
 The administrations of both presidents Néstor and Cristina Kirchner supported a compulsory blood collection in order to carry out the DNA profiling.
 The opposing parties and legal precedence, on the other hand, support the Nobles right to privacy.

 José López scandal (2016)

 In 2016, José Francisco López, a low-profile politician who worked at the Ministry of Federal Planning, Public Investment and Services under minister Julio de Vido during the presidencies of Néstor and Cristina Fernández de Kirchner, was detained in compromising circumstances, while allegedly trying to hide bags containing millions of dollars in a convent.

 Spying on families of ARA San Juan (2017)

 In 2017 it was revealed that the Federal Intelligence Agency (AFI) had engaged in illegal spying and monitoring of the families of the victims of the disappearance of ARA San Juan.

+Chocobar Doctrine (2017)

+On 8 December 2017, Buenos Aires City Police officer Luis Chocobar shot at two young men who were escaping after stabbing an American man in La Boca in a robbery attempt.
+One of them, 18-year-old Juan Pablo Kukoc, died as a result of the gunshot wounds, while a 17-year-old accomplice was wounded and arrested.

+Following the shooting, Chocobar was indicted for excessive use of force.
+However, Macri's government strongly supported Chocobar's actions and hosted him as a hero in Casa Rosada.
+Security Minister Patricia Bullrich endorsed the Chocobar Doctrine, allowing broader rights for police officers to use lethal force.